-2023 Long-Term Incentive Compensation.
+2024 Long-Term Incentive Compensation.
 At the 2020 Annual Meeting, the Company's stockholders approved the 2020 XPEL, Inc. Equity Incentive Plan (which was amended in 2023), which we refer to as the 2020 Plan.
 A total of 550,000 shares of common stock are currently reserved for issuance under the 2020 Plan.
-Under the 2020 Plan, the Compensation Committee may grant stock options, restricted stock, restricted stock units, or RSUs, and performance units, or PSUs or performance shares to our executive officers and non-employee directors.
+Under the 2020 Plan, the Compensation Committee may grant stock options, restricted stock, restricted stock units, or RSUs, and performance units, or PSUs, or performance shares to our executive officers and non-employee directors.
 Our Board of Directors believes that our success depends, in large part, on our ability to maintain a competitive position by: attracting and retaining the best available personnel for positions of substantial responsibility; providing effective incentives to employees, directors and consultants; and promoting the success of the Company's business.
 We believe that a stock-based compensation program is central to this objective.
-Our 2023 long-term incentive plan ("LTIP") consisted of two components: RSUs and PSUs.
-The Compensation Committee believes these equity award forms and the 50%/50% target weighting appropriately balances ensuring executives have meaningful, long-term equity ownership, promoting stock price-based and financial-based achievements, and aligning the interests of the NEOs with the Company's risk profile and interests of our shareholders.
+Grants in 2024 consisted of two components: RSUs and PSUs.
+The Compensation Committee believes the form of these equity awards and the 50%/50% target weighting appropriately balances ensuring executives have meaningful, long-term equity ownership, promoting stock price-based and financial-based achievements, and aligning the interests of the NEOs with the Company's risk profile and interests of our stockholders.
 The RSUs vest ratably over a four-year period and are forfeited if employment ends before vesting, with limited exceptions.
-The PSUs cliff vest at the end of a three-year performance period and are forfeited if employment ends before vesting, with limited exceptions.
-The table below shows the 2023 LTIP performance metrics and goals:
+The table below shows the performance period and are forfeited if employment ends before vesting, with limited exceptions.
+The table below shows the performance metrics and goals for the grants made in 2024:

-PERFORMANCE GOALS M Threshold Target Stretch Measure (50% payout) (100% payout) (200% payout) 3-Year Average Revenue Growth (50% Weighting) Average Annual Growth (FY23-25) 10.8% 16.6% 18.9% Cumulative 3-year Revenue Threshold (FY23-25) \$1billion 3-Year Average Return on Invested Capital (50% Weighting) Average Annual ROIC (FY23-25) 26.1% 30.2% 31.7%
+PERFORMANCE GOALS Threshold Target Stretch Measure (50% payout) (100% payout) (200% payout) 3-Year Av Weighting verage Revenue Growth (50% g) Average Annual Growth (FY24-26) 8.0% 12.6% 16.9% Cumulative 3-year Revenue Threshold (FY24-26) \$1.1B verage Return on Invested 0%Weighting) Average Annual ROIC (FY24-26) 20.2% 22.3% 24.5%

-The 2023 LTIP target opportunities established for fiscal 2023 are set forth in the table below:
+The 2024 target opportunities under the 2020 Plan are set forth in the table below:

-Named Executive Officer 2023 LTIP Target in \$ (1) 2023 LTIP Target as % of Base Salary
+Named Executive Officer 2024 LTIP Target in \$ (1) 2024 LTIP Target as % of Base Salary

-Ryan L. Pape \$1,250,000 233%
+Ryan L. Pape \$1,500,000 222%

-Barry R. Wood \$400,000 106%
+Barry R. Wood \$400,000 101%

-Babatunde Awodiran \$250,000 76%
+Babatunde Awodiran (2) \$250,000 74%

-(1) This amount is based on the grant date fair value of the equity awards granted to the NEOs during 2023, calculated in accordance with U.S. GAAP pursuant to Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 718, "Compensation - Stock Compensation."
-For further information, see footnote (1) to the "Summary CompensationTable."
+- This amount is based on the grant date fair value of the equity awards granted to the NEOs during 2024, calculated in accordance with U.S. GAAP pursuant to Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 718, "Compensation Stock Compensation."
+For further information, see footnote (1) to the "Summary Compensation Table." - (2) Mr. Awodiran separated service from the Company effective February 18, 2025.

+Compensation Practices.
 The Compensation Committee has adopted the following practices designed to align the interests of our executive team with those of our stockholders and with market best practice:

-What We Do What We Don't Do \checkmark Grant compensation that is primarily at-risk and variable × Provide excessive severance benefits ✓ Subject short-term incentive compensation to measurable and rigorous goals \times Reprice stock options ✓ Use an independent compensation consultant × Provide excessive perquisites ✓ Cap annual cash incentive payments at 150% of target to \times Allow hedging or pledging of Company stock mitigate excessive risk taking × Provide tax gross-ups on any forms of compensation or benefits Provide competitive compensation that is compared against an industry peer group × Provide "single trigger" change in control payments ✓ A robust clawback policy × Provide supplemental executive retirement plans
+What We Do What We Don't Do $\checkmark$ Grant compensation that is primarily at-risk and variable × Provide excessive severance benefits ✓ Subject short-term incentive compensation to measurable and rigorous goals × Reprice stock options ✓ Use an independent compensation consultant $\times$ Provide excessive perquisites $\checkmark$ Cap annual cash incentive payments at 150% of target to × Allow hedging or pledging of Company stock mitigate excessive risk taking Provide tax gross-ups on any forms of compensation or benefits ✓ Provide competitive compensation that is compared against an industry peer group $\times$ Provide "single trigger" change in control payments ✓ A robust clawback policy × Provide supplemental executive retirement plans